MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnect-faq.md

 ## Network
 **Q: I have a firewall, network device, or something else that limits the time that connections can stay open on my network.
 What should my client-side timeout threshold be when I use Azure AD Connect?**
-All networking software, physical devices, or anything else that limits the maximum time connections can remain open should use a threshold of at least 5 minutes (300 seconds) for connectivity between the server where the Azure AD Connect client is installed and Azure Active Directory.
+All networking software, physical devices, or anything else that limits the maximum time that connections can remain open should use a threshold of at least five minutes (300 seconds) for connectivity between the server where the Azure AD Connect client is installed and Azure Active Directory.
 This recommendation also applies to all previously released Microsoft Identity synchronization tools.

-**Q: Are SLDs (Single Label Domains) supported?**
+**Q: Are single label domains (SLDs) supported?**
-No, Azure AD Connect does not support on-premises forests/domains using SLDs.
+No, Azure AD Connect does not support on-premises forests or domains that use SLDs.

 **Q: Are Forests with disjoint AD domains supported?**
-No, Azure AD Connect does not support on-premises forests containing disjoint namespaces.
+No, Azure AD Connect does not support on-premises forests that contain disjoint namespaces.

 **Q: Are "dotted" NetBIOS names supported?**
-No, Azure AD Connect does not support on-premises forests/domains where the NetBIOS name contains a dot (.).
+No, Azure AD Connect does not support on-premises forests or domains where the NetBIOS name contains a dot (.).

 **Q: Is pure IPv6 environment supported?**
 No, Azure AD Connect does not support a pure IPv6 environment.

 ## Federation
-**Q: What do I do if I receive an email that asking me to renew my Office 365 certificate?**
+**Q: What do I do if I receive an email that asks me to renew my Office 365 certificate?**
-Use the guidance about renewing the certificate that's outlined in the [renew certificates](active-directory-aadconnect-o365-certs.md) document.
+For guidance about renewing the certificate, see [renew certificates](active-directory-aadconnect-o365-certs.md).

-**Q: I have "Automatically update relying party" set for O365 relying party.
+**Q: I have "Automatically update relying party" set for the Office 365 relying party.
 Do I have to take any action when my token signing certificate automatically rolls over?**
 Use the guidance that's outlined in the article [renew certificates](active-directory-aadconnect-o365-certs.md).

 ## Environment